elisescu/tty-share/README.md

 The most important part about it is that it requires **no setup** on the remote end.
 All I need to give remote access to the terminal (a bash/shell session) is the binary tool, and the remote person only needs to open a secret URL in their browser.

-The project consists of two command line utilities: `tty-sender` and `tty-server`.
+The project consists of two command line utilities: `tty-share` and `tty-server`.

-The `tty-sender` is used on the machine that wants to share the terminal, and it connects to the server to generate a secret URL, over which the terminal can be viewed in the browser.
+The `tty-share` is used on the machine that wants to share the terminal, and it connects to the server to generate a secret URL, over which the terminal can be viewed in the browser.

-The server runs at [tty-share.com](https://tty-share.com), so you only need the `tty-server1` binary if you want to host it yourself.
+The server runs at [tty-share.com](https://tty-share.com), so you only need the `tty-server` binary if you want to host it yourself.

 ![demo](doc/demo.gif)